viveksharmajava/knapsack/README.md

 }

 2. Knapsack-solution service:

  it keep  reqeusting new message from kafka broker  each 100 ms interval using kafka consumer interface.
-As soon as it receivew message from kafka broker. it update the status to 'started' and  start time  of Problem and update the record in mognodb. it calls knapsack alogrithm  and once algorith returns the solution it update Problem solution , status to 'completed' and completion time and update the record in mongodb.
+ As soon as it receivew message from kafka broker.it update the status to 'started' and  start time  of Problem and update the record in mognodb. it calls knapsack alogrithm  and once algorith returns the solution it update Problem solution status to 'completed' and completion time and update the record in mongodb.